 #3: Navigate City Inspections

-Navigating city inspections could easily be one of the most daunting parts of managing a property.
+Managing city inspections for rental properties could easily be one of the most daunting parts of managing a property.
 It requires constant calling, e-mailing, scheduling (and rescheduling), submitting (and resubmitting) of paperwork, and filing the right forms at the right times.

 The scheduling itself is its own headache, as you’ll need to coordinate different inspectors for